rkodirkhonov/rkodirkhonov/README.md

 - 🙎🏻‍♂️ currently working with lab practices using data structures deeply
 - 💯 currently studying advanced topics of C language
 - 🌱 currently learning C# programming language
-- 👯 looking to collaborate with software developers who specialized in JavaScript, C/C++
+- 👯 looking to collaborate with software developers who specialized in building technologies using JavaScript/React & C/C++
 - 💬 desiring to do internship with a company where I will be given a full opportunity to show true myself with patience
 - ⚡ Fun fact: Have high passion to learn anything new when it has a high potential to push me forward in my field!

+## Technologies
+- HTML5 | CSS (flexbox | grid layout)
+- JavaScript | ReactJs
+- C/C++ | C#
+- Python
+- Visual Studio | GIT / GITHUB

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=rkodirkhonov)](https://github.com/anuraghazra/github-readme-stats)